6 Best Renters Insurance Companies in Hawaii of 2025

 Furthermore, for some customers that bundle, you can get reimbursed for one of your deductibles if you file a claim that pertains to two of your policies.

-For example, if you file a claim that applies to both your renters and car insurance with Progressive and you pay into both deductibles, Progressive will reimburse you for one.
+For example, if you file a claim that applies to your renters and car insurance with Progressive and pay into both deductibles, Progressive will reimburse you for one.

 Read a full Progressive renters insurance review.